JTX RunRise XL Review (2026): The Best Flat-Fold Treadmill JTX Makes?

 The RunRise XL is the larger sibling of the RunRise, built for people who want a flat-folding treadmill they can actually run on rather than just jog.
 It keeps the flat fold, the 16-inch screen and the Kinomap and Zwift connectivity, but steps up the motor, speed, deck size and user limit across the board.

-At £899 in the Summer Sale (RRP £999) it sits between the standard RunRise and the hydraulic-fold Sprint 7.
-It is the flat-fold option for runners, where the Sprint range trades the flat fold for a sturdier hydraulic frame.
+At £999, or £949.05 with our HOMETREADMILL5 code at the checkout, it sits between the standard RunRise and the hydraulic-fold Sprint-7.
+The code works across the JTX treadmill range but does not apply to refurbished machines.
+The XL is the flat-fold option for runners, where the Sprint range trades the flat fold for a sturdier hydraulic frame.

 Motor and running feel